Health and Safety Guide When Travelling To Bali

 Corrupt police officers

-Corrupt traffic police are constantly on the lookout for tourists driving motorbikes or cars.
+Corrupt traffic police can be on the lookout for tourists driving motorbikes or cars.
 They’ll slap a fine on you for bogus traffic violations and expect you to pay a bribe to be released.
 While you could choose to settle these ‘fines’ immediately, we suggest you try to avoid driving wherever possible.
 There are local rules you may be unfamiliar with.

 • If you want to drive, familiarise yourself with all the rules and obey them.